Brandi Glanville: Television

 In 2023, Glanville appeared as a contestant on Peacock's reality TV series The Traitors.
 However, she was absent from The Traitors reunion.
-Additionally, Bravo and Peacock confirmed that Glanville would be returning for the fourth season of The Real Housewives Ultimate Girls Trip, with other returning cast members Phaedra Parks, Vicki Gunvalson, and Eva Marcille.
+Additionally, Bravo and Peacock confirmed that Glanville would be returning for the fifth season of The Real Housewives Ultimate Girls Trip, with other returning cast members Phaedra Parks, Vicki Gunvalson and Eva Marcille, set to premiere in 2024.
 Glanville was allegedly removed from filming after an altercation with original The Real Housewives of New Jersey alum Caroline Manzo.

 Books and writing

-In February 2013, Glanville released a book with Leslie Bruce, Drinking and Tweeting: And Other Brandi Blunders, which became a #1 New York Times bestseller.
+In February 2013, Glanville released a book with Leslie Bruce, Drinking and Tweeting: And Other Brandi Blunders.
 LA Weekly called the book "the best piece of celeb literature we've ever come across."
 People magazine also gave the book a positive review by writing: "Yet as crazy as she might come off here (and on TV), she's strangely relatable, like someone it would be really fun to have drinks with."
 Glanville's second book with Leslie Bruce, Drinking and Dating: P.S.
 Social Media Is Ruining Romance was published on February 11, 2014.
 The book focuses on her relationships and dating life as a single mother.

 In 2014, Glanville wrote a weekly column for an Australian celebrity magazine NW.

 Other ventures

-Glanville is popular on social media and endorses products such as beauty and wellness products on Instagram.
+Glanville is active on social media and endorses products such as beauty and wellness products on Instagram.
 She has partnered with several brands, including Hand MD Skincare hand care range, Lifeline Skin Care products, FabFitFun beauty subscription box, Teami Blends teas and Singles Swag subscription box.
 On November 4, 2013, Glanville began a weekly podcast show entitled Brandi Glanville Unfiltered.
 On the podcast Glanville discusses her life, popular culture, and holds interviews with various personalities.

 Glanville's Sonoma County Chardonnay titled "Unfiltered Blonde" was launched in partnership with Rippey Wine Company in April 2015.
 The wine received a bronze medal in the Celebrity Wine Division at the 2015 Los Angeles International Wine Awards and was rated 90 points by Wine Enthusiast Magazine.
 She has also created an Android mobile application called Blunder Block.

 On July 7, 2022, Glanville debuted her first single named "Life of a Housewife" under the name B-Geezy.